-1. The potential residual effects associated with the installation of the Roberts Bay Discharge System will occur before the four-year Construction phase of the Phase 2 Project, which extends the duration of the potential residual effects from short to medium.
-2. The potential residual effects associated with Existing and Approved Activities, such as the construction of the Roberts Bay Discharge System and decommissioning of the Roberts Bay infrastructure, will occur within the LSA.
-Therefore, the geographic extent of the potential residual effects is changed from the PDA to the LSA.
+1. The potential residual effects associated with the installation of the Roberts Bay Discharge System will occur before the four-year Construction phase of the Madrid-Boston Project, which extends the duration of the potential residual effects from short to medium.
+2. The potential residual effects associated with existing and approved activities, such as the construction of the Roberts Bay Discharge System and decommissioning of the Roberts Bay infrastructure, will occur within the LSA.
+Therefore, the geographical extent of the potential residual effects is changed from the PDA to the LSA.